 Size: Average 80cm, wingspan 220cm.
 Weight averages 4.3kg in males, 5.5kg in females.

-Lifespan: Average lifespan is estimated at 12 years.
-Adults have a 70% year-to-year survival.
-First year survival is low, and the oldest known wild bird was 33 years old (ringing recovery).
+Average lifespan is estimated at 12 years.
+Adults have 70% year-to-year survival.
+First year's survival is low, and the oldest known wild bird was 33 years old (ringing recovery).

 Number of eggs: 2